 This poem has already been written.
 The nausea, familiar.
 You’ve been left, bobbing bereft, in water, watching flames eat home and hearth.
 Or vicariously felt that dread suck of time elongating the slim barrel of a gun.
 You’ve picked your steps through a landscape of corpses, fumbled through each level of grief.
 This poem, your companion.

 At ten, I meet myself in the mirror of my sister’s vanity, squeezed into the tiny corset of her pale blue dress, Cinderella’s image printed on the breast like a brooch.
 My little-boy pecs puff out like cleavage.
-The tulle skirt brushes against my thighs, rising above the knee, billowing around my Fruit-of-the-Looms as I prance down the staircase to the dining room where my mother lights a candle before dinner.
+The tulle skirt brushes against my thighs, rising above the knee, billowing around my Fruit of the Looms as I prance down the staircase to the dining room where my mother lights a candle before dinner.
 She laughs to see me skip across the hardwood floor, turning and twirling on the ball of my socked foot—and when she does, I know I want to keep her laughing.
-I’m not sure why, but I speak in a higher voice, with a lisp, and she laughs harder, and, as I’m preening, brushing my cheeks with the back of my hand, leaping into the air like the hippos in Fantasia, I notice the tears— how they run down the corner of her nose, wetting her upper lip.
+I’m not sure why, but I speak in a higher voice, with a lisp, and she laughs harder, and as I’m preening, brushing my cheeks with the back of my hand, leaping into the air like the hippos in Fantasia, I notice the tears— how they run down the corner of her nose, wetting her upper lip.
 I don’t know why she’s crying—maybe I’m really that funny.
 So I keep dancing.

 autumn leaves glitter in their brittling someone plays the french horn on the shore beneath the blue flame of sky the sound like silver glinting across air like tinder